K2GQ/k2gq.github.io/netsummary.md

 And while not everyone agreed on what _The Breakfast Club_ was really about, we all agreed on this: barbecues, bumblebees, and bonding over the bands mean spring has truly arrived.

-**Catch the St. Barnabas Net every Tuesday at 7 PM.
+Catch the St. Barnabas Community Net every Tuesday at 7 PM.
 Come for the trivia, stay for the tulips—and don’t forget to say hi at the Breakfast Club.
-You might just walk away with a riddle, a rig recommendation, and a recipe for grilled salmon.** 🐟🎙️🌼
+You might just walk away with a riddle, a rig recommendation, and a recipe for grilled salmon. 🐟🎙️🌼

 ---